Research at CSS

 CSS Research Projects

-Here are a few examples of ongoing and planned research projects, that are or will be conducted within the framework of the Research Center, or in collaborations with other research centers:
+Here are some examples of ongoing and planned research projects conducted within the framework of the CSS or in collaborations with other research centers:

 “Prevalence of mind and body exercises (MBE) in relation to demographics, self-rated health, and purchases of prescribed psychotropic drugs and analgesics”.
 Rådmark L, Magnusson Hanson LL, Bojner Horwitz E, Osika W. PLoS One.
 2017 Sep 15;12(9):e0184635. doi: 10.1371/journal.pone.0184635. eCollection 2017.

 “You can't feel healthier than your caregiver” – The ripple effect of trust and empathy for patients and health care staff cultivated through cultural activities.
 Grape Viding T, Osika W, Bojner Horwitz E. J of Nursing and Care.
 2017; 6:5.